Prinzhorn/jquery-inlog/README.md

-jQuery inlog
+jQuery inlog (v 1.0.0)
 ======

 See what your jQuery code does inside like a boss. jQuery inlog is a passive plugin, which injects (js ftw!) console.log calls inside your jQuery core.
 It makes debugging of selectors and chains a breeze.
+No more alert($obj.length) and stuff...

 I call it black-box magic.
 Or short: black magic.
 Or even shorter: js

 The original idea was taken from https://github.com/fmsf/jQueryLog

-Only tested in Firefox with Firebug.
-Who doesn't use those in dev env?
+Works in any Browser with a decent console (Opera for example doesn't know about "%o" format string).
+I personally think the output reads best on Firebug.

+If you use jQuery inlog I'd be very interested to hear from you! https://twitter.com/Prinzhorn

 Example